colloquet/colloquet.github.io/_posts/2014-05-25-how-to-generate-three-line-menu-icon.md

 <link href="//netdna.bootstrapcdn.com/font-awesome/4.1.0/css/font-awesome.min.css" rel="stylesheet">
 {% endhighlight %}

-You can then add over 400 icons using the <i> tag like this:
+You can then add over 400 icons using the tag like this:

 {% highlight HTML %}
 <i class="fa fa-bars"></i> Menu